Councils & Committees

 Branding & Marketing Committee

 This group is responsible for the promotion of the Chamber.
-They assist the director of communications with the annual marketing strategy and in trade deals with different media partners.For more information, contact Laurie Menekou, President of Conceptual Communications, or
+They assist the Director of Communications with the annual marketing strategy and in trade deals with different media partners.For more information, contact Chair Laurie Menekou, President of Conceptual Communications, or

 This committee works in conjunction with the city of Fort Lauderdale on a joint business and expansion program designed to proactively address the needs and ideas of local companies.
 The BusinessF1rst program was born in the wake of the economic recession in 2009 and designed to aid, retain and expand business throughout the Fort Lauderdale area.
 The group surveys local companies and conduct one-on-one visits with key established and emerging decision makers in order to gauge the current business climate and hone in on areas which need improvement.
 This two-pronged approach enables the BusinessF1rst team to reach a cross-section of industry leaders and map plans for future growth.